-CMS Energy (CMS) is headquartered in Jackson, and is in the Utilities sector.
-The stock has seen a price change of -1.21% since the start of the year.
-The energy company is currently shelling out a dividend of $0.44 per share, with a dividend yield of 2.89%.
-This compares to the Utility - Electric Power industry's yield of 3.26% and the S&P 500's yield of 1.34%.
+Based in Jackson, CMS Energy (CMS) is in the Utilities sector, and so far this year, shares have seen a price change of 2.64%.
+Currently paying a dividend of $0.44 per share, the company has a dividend yield of 2.78%.
+In comparison, the Utility - Electric Power industry's yield is 3.23%, while the S&P 500's yield is 1.29%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.74 is up 6.7% from last year.
-Over the last 5 years, CMS Energy has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.18%.
+In terms of dividend growth, the company's current annualized dividend of $1.74 is up 6.7% from last year.
+Over the last 5 years, CMS Energy has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.11%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-CMS Energy's current payout ratio is 57%, meaning it paid out 57% of its trailing 12-month EPS as dividend.
+Right now, CMS Energy's payout ratio is 57%, which means it paid out 57% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for CMS for this fiscal year.
-The Zacks Consensus Estimate for 2021 is $2.84 per share, with earnings expected to increase 6.37% from the year ago period.
+Looking at this fiscal year, CMS expects solid earnings growth.
+The Zacks Consensus Estimate for 2021 is $2.88 per share, with earnings expected to increase 7.87% from the year ago period.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, CMS is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).